bevyengine/bevy-website/content/learn/book/ecs/exclusive-world-access/_index.md

 ### Accessing multiple parts of the `World` simultaneously

 When working with non-trivial exclusive `World` logic, you're likely to run into cases where you need mutable access to more than one part of the `World` at once.
-This tends to make the compiler quite unhappy, but you can use [`World::cell`](https://docs.rs/bevy/latest/bevy/ecs/world/struct.World.html#method.bundles) and [`World::resource_scope`](https://docs.rs/bevy/latest/bevy/ecs/world/struct.World.html#method.resource_scope) to allow for carefully shared mutable access.
+This tends to make the compiler quite unhappy, but by carefully partitioning our data access we can ensure that our code doesn't violate Rust's memory safety rules.

-TODO: explain how `cell` and `resource_scope` works.
-TODO: add `WorldCell` example
+No `unsafe` needed!

+Right now, there are two main tools to do so:

+1. [`World::cell`](https://docs.rs/bevy/latest/bevy/ecs/world/struct.World.html#method.cell): Like the [concept of the same name from the Rust standard library](https://doc.rust-lang.org/std/cell/), this enables interior mutability by disabling Rust's compile-time checks for aliased mutability and replacing them run-time checks.
+2. [`World::resource_scope`](https://docs.rs/bevy/latest/bevy/ecs/world/struct.World.html#method.resource_scope): temporarily removes the requested resource from the world, returning it at the end of your function (or when the created scope is manually dropped).
+This allows you to freely have multiple mutable references to distinct resources active at once.

 ### Accessing system parameters with `World` access